Room Reservations

 2. Contact any Region of Waterloo Library branch or Ask a Librarian

-Room Booking Frequently Asked Questions
+Room Reservation Frequently Asked Questions

-Who can book a library space?
+Who can reserve a library space?

 • Individuals aged 16-17 may use the equipment independently, but a parent/guardian over 18 must sign the Use Agreement